CSUChico-CSCI221/BinaryBombWriteUp/README.md

   * strings
     * This utility will display the printable strings in your bomb.

+  * hostname
+    * The bomb requires that you use it on a restricted list of hostnames and I can't give it a wildcard.
+The lab will work on *jaguar* and *tiglon*, additionally it should work if you give your linux machine or VM the hostname of ubuntu.
+But this is what the issue is if you get the following error:
+        ``` bash session
+        $ ./bomb
+        Initialization error: Running on an illegal host [2]
+        ```

 Looking for a particular tool?
 How about documentation?
 Don’t forget, the commands *apropos*, *man*, and *info* are your friends.
 In particular, *man ascii* might come in useful. *info gas* will give you more than you ever wanted to know about the GNU Assembler.
 Also, the web may also be a treasure trove of information.
 If you get stumped, feel free to ask your instructor for help.